hub-marseille/Table-Epi-Pong/README.md

 ## Bits of Advice
 If I would make this project again, here are the main changes I would apply.
-User plywood for the structure.
+Use plywood for the structure.
 Sure steel tubing is nice but warps when welded.
 The paint I used was also too thin.
 Powder coating should have been used.
 The inner "cart" is made up of steel tubing welded together.
 For this, Extruded aluminum T-tracks are preferable.
 The Igus tracks are not very suited for this, maybe a ball-bearing track is more appropriate.